-I read the novelization of John Boorman’s Zardoz when I was about 12.
-It was a defining moment, as it confirmed my thoughts about the control of religion, the division of class, society’s inequalities and its endemic violence.
-You could say, it was the start of my adult education.
-It had extra importance as I’d walked home from school to save the bus fares to buy the book, and after reading it, nothing was ever the same.
+I read John Boorman and Bill Stair’s novelization of Zardoz when I was about 12.
+It was—to be frank—a defining moment in my childhood.
+The story chimed with many of my half-baked thoughts about those usual tropes—the control of religion, the division of class, society’s inequalities and its endemic violence.
+In a way you could say it was the start of my adult education.
+The book held extra significance as I had walked home from school for a week to save the money on bus fares to buy it.
+After reading it—nothing was ever the same.
 How could it be?
-Within its opening pages a flying godhead, Zardoz, has landed and announced to his murderous followers:
+When within its opening pages a flying godhead Zardoz has descended form the heavens and announced to its murderous followers:

 “You have been raised up from Brutality, to kill the Brutals who multiply, and are legion.
 To this end, Zardoz your God gave you the gift of the Gun.
 The Gun is good!

 “The Penis is evil!
 The Penis shoots Seeds, and makes new Life to poison the Earth with a plague of men, as once it was.
 But the Gun shoots Death and purifies the Earth of the filth of Brutals.
 Go forth, and kill!
 Zardoz has spoken.”

 This book changed my life…when I was twelve.

 When Sean Connery was sent the script, he was “absolutely caught by its originality”, as he told Gordon Gow from Films and Filming in 1974:

 “It was one of the best ideas I’d come across for ages…So by the following weekend I was over in Ireland to prepare for filming.

 “What gripped me especially was the direction the people in [the script] were taking in the future existence, as opposed to space ships and rockets and all that…[..]...What does interest me is the possible development of society in centuries to come.
 The way different levels and types evolve in the script is intriguing and refreshing, and could well be true.
 The fact that people are not going to die, for example.